-Soil Residual Herbicide Options after Soybean Emergence
+Soil Residual Herbicide Options After Soybean Emergence

 Soybean planting was early this year in Nebraska, but dry soil conditions in most of May resulted in poor activation of pre-emergence herbicides applied in rain-fed fields and subsequently less than expected weed control (Figure 1).
 The cool weather and wet soil conditions in last week of May have disrupted the normal sequence of early season field operations such as herbicide applications.
 Early season weed control is imperative to maximize soybean yield.
-PPO-inhibiting herbicides have to be applied before soybean emergence, therefore they cannot be applied now as a majority of soybeans have emerged in south central Nebraska (Figure 2 and 3).
+PPO-inhibiting herbicides have to be applied before soybean emergence, therefore they cannot be applied now as a majority of soybeans have emerged in south-central Nebraska (Figure 2 and 3).
 A few residual herbicides such as Anthem Maxx, Dual II Magnum, FirstRate, Outlook, Prefix, Pursuit, Warrant, Warrant Ultra and Zidua can be applied after soybean emergence.
 Some of these herbicides such as FirstRate (only for broadleaf weeds), Pursuit, Prefix and Warrant Ultra have foliar activity to control small, emerged weeds.

-Given most soybeans grown in Nebraska are glyphosate-resistant, glyphosate can be tank-mixed with residual herbicides with no foliar activity such as Dual II Magnum, Warrant, or Zidua to control weeds already emerged at the time of application.
+Given most soybeans grown in Nebraska are glyphosate-resistant, glyphosate can be tank-mixed with residual herbicides with no foliar activity such as Dual II Magnum, Warrant or Zidua to control weeds already emerged at the time of application.
 Six weeds have evolved resistance to glyphosate, so glyphosate will not be effective for their control.
 Tank-mix other soybean post-emergence herbicides to control emerged weeds.
 This would add a different site of action and might effectively control glyphosate-resistant weeds.
 Tank-mix partners may cause other effects regardless of the application timing.
 Follow application timing and other restrictions of tank-mix herbicide partners as noted on the herbicide labels.

 There are several factors to consider when addressing weed control with residual herbicides applied after soybean emergence:

-- Soybean growth stage,
+- Soybean growth stage.

-- tank mix partner,
+- Tank mix partner.

-- weed height (for tank-mixing residual herbicide with foliar active herbicide)
+- Weed height (for tank-mixing residual herbicide with foliar active herbicide).

 The following is specific information for residual herbicides that can be applied after soybean emergence:

 Anthem MAXX is a premix of fluthiacet-methyl (Cadet) and pyroxasulfone (Zidua).
 Cadet is very effective for control of existing velvetleaf, but not labeled for waterhemp and Palmer amaranth control; therefore, this herbicide pre-mix will not control existing pigweeds.
 Pyroxasulfone (Zidua) in Anthem Maxx will provide residual control of pigweeds and other weeds.
-Anthem MAXX can be applied up to the 6th trifoliate soybean leaf stage.
+Anthem MAXX can be applied up to the sixth trifoliate soybean leaf stage.

-Dual II Magnum can be applied at a rate of 1 to 1.33 pints per acre as a postemergence treatment to soybeans from emergence up through the 3rd trifoliate leaf stage.
+Dual II Magnum can be applied at a rate of 1 to 1.33 pints per acre as a post-emergence treatment to soybeans from emergence up through the third trifoliate leaf stage.
 Dual II Magnum will not control emerged weeds so it must be applied to a weed-free soil surface or in a tank mixture with products that provide post-emergence control of weeds present at the time of application.
 Do NOT apply Dual II Magnum if S-metolachlor products such as Dual Magnum or Dual II Magnum have already been applied.